awesomephant/blog/notes/2018-11-27-bright-labyrinth-6.md

 ---
 layout: post
-title: "EVP Spambot Poetics"
+title: 'EVP Spambot Poetics'
 date: 2018-11-27 16:30:00
-teacher: "Ken Hollings"
+teacher: 'Ken Hollings'
-unit: "Bright Labyrinth 6"
+unit: 'Bright Labyrinth 6'
+venue: RCA
-abstract: "Encounters with spambots on social media reveal a connection with Electronic Voice Phenomena or EVP.
+abstract: 'Encounters with spambots on social media reveal a connection with Electronic Voice Phenomena or EVP.
 Both are messages of a seemingly unknown origin picked up and distributed through our communications media.
-Are we receiving small talk from lonely ghosts, or is language starting to evade the laws of meaning?"
+Are we receiving small talk from lonely ghosts, or is language starting to evade the laws of meaning?'
-website: ""
+website: ''
-thumb: ""
+thumb: ''
 ---

 ## Reading